library(ggplot2)

 Factor syntax:

-2. we set the contrasts for each level so that cells where Condition is ‘pre-switch’ receive a value of 0 and cells where Condition is ‘post-switch’ receive a value of 1. this has several effects in our model results:
+is the order in which they will appear in tables and plots (if we had left them as strings, R would otheriwse display them in alphabetical order). recall that we previously did this when making our plots, so we don’t actually need to run this first command again.- we set the contrasts for each level so that cells where Condition is ‘pre-switch’ receive a value of 0 and cells where Condition is ‘post-switch’ receive a value of 1. this has several effects in our model results:

-• first, the beta coefficient for Condition tells us how much accuracy increases for a 1-point increase in Condition. with our contrasts specified in the order that they are, this is how much accuracy changes when moving from the pre-switch to the post-switch condition.
+- first, the beta coefficient for Condition tells us how much accuracy increases for a 1-point increase in Condition. with our contrasts specified in the order that they are, this is how much accuracy changes when moving from the pre-switch to the post-switch condition.

-• second, the beta coefficient affects lower order effects in our model. the beta coefficient for our intercept is the average accuracy where Condition = 0. with our contrasts specified as they are, the intercept will tell us the average accuracy for the pre-switch condition.
+- second, the beta coefficient affects lower order effects in our model. the beta coefficient for our intercept is the average accuracy where Condition = 0. with our contrasts specified as they are, the intercept will tell us the average accuracy for the pre-switch condition.

-1. we assign an attribute label to the contrasts as :pre because we centered our factor on the pre-switch condition
+because we centered our factor on the pre-switch condition

 # byTrial$Condition = factor(byTrial$Condition,c('pre-switch','post-switch'))